 Update: Residential Tenancies Education and Information Community of Practice

-The Commissioner is working closely with Consumer Affairs Victoria’s rental reform implementation team to ensure that renters’ lived experience is effectively embedded in the law changes and new regulatory processes.
+The Commissioner is committed to working closely with Consumer Affairs Victoria’s rental reform implementation team to ensure that renters’ lived experience is effectively embedded in the law changes and new regulatory processes.

-To keep up to date with the rental changes click here .
+Keep up to date with the rental changes .

 Update: Renters Advisory Group

 The Renters Advisory Group is a diverse voluntary group of renters who share with the Commissioner their lived experience of renting to inform policy advice to Government.